 How much does it cost to start a WordPress blog?

 Starting a WordPress blog is incredibly budget-friendly.
 It can cost as little as $2.95 a month.
-That’s because when you are just starting out, the only investment you really need to make is in good web hosting.
+That’s because when you are just starting out, the only investment you really need to make is in good web hosting and a domain name.

 When I started this blog, web hosting was my only expense.
+The domain name was free for the first year, thanks to Bluehost.
 So if you are on a tight budget, know that it is possible to start a WordPress blog for very little.
 In time, as your blog grows, you might want to upgrade to premium tools and services, but that’s not required in the beginning.